BWeeks101/C4/readme.md

 1. Logo Animation
     - Load the page.
-    - Within 2 seconds, the logo will animated.
+    - After 2 seconds, the logo will animate:
-    - All letters will drop into the circle below them, and the background colour will change.
+        - All letters will drop into the circle below them in a staggered pattern.
-    - The background colours will alternate red then blue, starting with red and ending with blue.
+        - The background colours will alternate over the circles in red then blue.
-    - The text colour will be white when within a circle.
+    - The text colour will be white when within a circle regardless of colour mode.

 2. Rules
     - Load the page and click on the Rules button.
         - The rules pane will be displayed above a Back button.
         - At smaller vertical resolutions, the rules text will vertically scroll.
 The button will remain in place.
     - Click the Nav button on the header to open the sideNav.
         - Observe that the side Nav has the following options:
 		    * X button
 		    * Color Mode
 		    * Home
 		    * Start Game
 		    * User Settings
+    - Close the side Nav using either the X button, or by clicking off of the side Nav element
     - Click the Back button to return to the default pane.
         - Observe that the logo animates when returning to the default pane from the Rules pane.

 3. User Settings
     - Load the page and click the User Settings button.
         - The user settings pane will be displayed above a Back button.
     - Enter text into the username boxes for both players.
 They will accept a maximum of 8 characters.
-    - Select token colurs for both players.
-The button element will change to show the selected colour.
+    - Select token colours for both players.
+        - The button element will change to show the selected colour.
-    - Click the Back button to return to the default pane, then click the User Settings button again.
+    - Click the Back button to return to the default pane
+        - Observe that the logo animates when returning to the default pane from the Rules pane.
+    - Click the User Settings button again.
         - Observe that the previously entered user names and selected colours are still set.
 These values are written to local storage.
             - Reload the page and open the User Settings again.
             - Observe that the values are still set.
     - Click the Default button for each player to reset their names and colours.
-    - SideNav
 	- Open the side Nav using the Nav button on the header
 		- Observe that the side Nav has the following options:
             * X button
 		    * Color Mode